Skip to main content

 • Documented recovery with explicit user communication

-This gives strong authentication and durable encryption without coupling product data survival to a single credential artifact.
+This combination gives you strong authentication and durable encryption without tying your product's data survival to a single credential artifact.

-• Authentication and encryption must have separate key lifecycles.
-This is not optional.
+• Authentication and encryption need separate key lifecycles.
+Full stop, no negotiation.